upb-uc4/hlf-network/README.md

 | testInstalledChaincode.sh                # invokes a chaincode function for testing
 ```

+#### Main Scripts
-The script with the most important logic is <b>```startNetwork.sh```</b> where the network is deployed by creating and launching respective Deployments and Services in minikube as well as enrolling and registering users which involves the provision of respective certificates for all participating parties.
+The most fundamental script is <b>```startNetwork.sh```</b> where the network is deployed by creating and launching respective Deployments and Services in minikube as well as enrolling and registering users which involves the provision of respective certificates for all participating parties.\
 We first set up the TLS CA and the CAs for all organizations, respectively.
 Then we enroll the peers for the organizations Org1 and Org2 and start them by creating deployments in minikube.
 In the next step, we set up the orderere which indludes the enrollment of its admin identity, the generation of the genesis block as well as the launch of the deployment in minikube.
 For the orderer's MSP directory, we create MSP folders locally in order to store the respective certificates of all organizations in this ordering host explicitly.
 Next, the CLIs are created in minikube, one for each organization Org1 and Org2.
 These can be used in the following to create the channel. \
 The file <b>```installChaincode.sh```</b> consists of the logic for installing chaincode on the channel processing all steps of the chaincode lifecycle.

+#### MSP Directories
 The MSP directories include the material necessary for enrollment: the `ca` folder contains the enrollment certificate, the `tls-ca` folder contains the TLS certificate, the `admincerts` folder contains certificates of the administrators.
 The folders keystore and signcerts are generated for the entities which sign or endorse transactions.
 The private keys are stored in the folders keystore and are generated during the enrollment with TLS.
 The folders signcerts store the associated certificates for signing.
 Hence, these two files belong together since they provide the sensitive signing material.